Dr Olivia Remes is a mental health researcher at the University of Cambridge, a coach, and motivational speaker.

 For two years, Olivia created, produced and hosted her own radio show, “The Cambridge Talk Show” that taught people how to overcome self-doubt, stress, adversity, and become resilient in any area of their lives.

 She has given TED talks viewed over 2 million times, writes for Vogue, and is a regular contributor to BBC Cambridgeshire radio.
-Her book will be released in 2021 and is published by Penguin Random House.
+Her book was released in 2021 and published by Penguin Random House.

-In 2021 Olivia published a book, The Instant Mood Fix: Emergency remedies to beat anxiety, panic or stress.
+Olivia recently published two books: The Instant Mood Fix: Emergency remedies to beat anxiety, panic or stress, and This is How You Grow After Trauma.

 Prior to coming to Cambridge, Olivia completed a Master of Science in Epidemiology and she is from Canada.